tnichols217/notes/MUTH 104/Notes/Ragtime.md

 		- AABBACCC′
 		- AABBCCDD
 		- AABBCCA
-	- Bridges would often be included anywhere in the piece in the subdominant key, between
+	- Bridges would often be included anywhere in the piece in the subdominant key, between themes or at the beginning